isomerpages/chi-ogpshowcase/_products/RedeemSG/Description.md

 * Receive a voucher link sent via SMS that contains **voucher.redeem.gov.sg** or **v.redeem.gov.sg**.
 * Spend their voucher at participating merchants.
 Participating merchants will be provided by the campaign organiser.

+### **As a administrator**
+* They can use the Admin portal to create vouchers, see redemption status and generate transaction reports that can inform the amount to pay out to merchants.
+* See the overall statistics of vouchers redeemed and not redeemed.
+* Manage multiple campaigns at once from the dashboard

 ### **As a merchant**
 * They can indicate their interest on [this form](https://vouchers.cdc.gov.sg/merchants/info).
 Sign up with a Digital Ambassador or CDC Ambassador.
 Receive a shop code.
 * Download the RedeemSG Merchant app on the App Store or Google Play.
 * Key in the shop code to gain access to their shop account.
 Other staff can also onboard using this same shop code.

+You may refer to the [fact sheet](https://redeem.gov.sg/files/RedeemProductFactsheet.pdf) for more information